rickyota/genoboost/README.md

 <img src='readme/img/cov.png' width=300>

 With the minimum options, GenoBoost produces SNV weights list with the best parameter.
 SNV weights list is computed from randomly extracted 80% training samples, and the best parameter is determined in the remaining 20% validation samples.
+You can control how to split the samples with a random seed.
 Write the column name to be used in covariates file after `--cov`.
 It is important that major allele is set to a2 (alternative allele) by `--major-a2-train`since $s_2$ is winsorized.
 This option is unnecessary if major allele is already set as reference allele in genotype file.